 Alternative to Out-of-School Suspension (AOS): An alternative to out-of-school suspension (AOS), is served at an assigned school building within District 215 (TFN, TFS, TFC), in a designated room, supervised by a staff member for a specified time period.
 Students will have the opportunity to make up work for equivalent academic credit.
-During an AOS, the student will remain away from their home campus for the duration assigned.
+During an AOS, the student will remain away from their home campus, beginning at the end of the school day the suspension was issued, until the beginning of the school day the student is expected to return.
 Failure to do so will be treated as criminal trespass to state-supported property (Credit Recovery attendance is an exception).
 Students who have been assigned to AOS are not allowed to attend or participate in any extra-curricular activities, including athletics and athletic events.
-When a student is assigned to AOS, his/her parents/guardians will be notified as quickly as possible.
-A mandatory parent/guardian conference is required at the discretion of the Administrator.
+When a student is assigned to AOS, his/her parents will be notified as quickly as possible.
+A mandatory parent conference is required at the discretion of the Administrator.
 Depending on the severity of the infraction, the police may be notified.

 Attendance Intervention Plan: A positive reinforcement intervention created by members of the Dean's and/or PPS Offices and used to improve student behavior.
 The Attendance Intervention Plan is designed to identify barriers to daily, on-time attendance a student may have, and outline multiple strategies/support needed to improve poor attendance.
-The plan is reviewed with input from student and families and includes check-points built into the plan to monitor improvement.
+The plan is reviewed with input from student and families and includes checkpoints built into the plan to monitor improvement.

 Behavior Contract: A positive-reinforcement intervention used to change student behavior.
-The behavior contract is an agreement between a staff member and a student that spells out in detail the behavioral expectations for the student, the conditions in which the behavior will occur, and the rewards and/or additional support or consequences the student receives.
+The behavior contract is an agreement between a staff member and a student that spells out in detail the behavioral expectations for the student, the conditions in which the behavior will occur, and the rewards and/or consequences the student receives.
 The student agrees to the terms of the contract.